menu

 Elberta is a tiny village located in the state of Michigan.
 With a population of 313 people and just one neighborhood, Elberta is the 617th largest community in Michigan.
-Elberta has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Elberta was built prior to World War II, making it one of the older and more historic villages in the country.

 Elberta real estate is some of the most expensive in Michigan, although Elberta house values don't compare to the most expensive real estate in the U.S.